 Proof.

-Modifying any data in B_{n-1} changes its header (via the Merkle root if transactions change, or directly if header fields change).
-This changes H(B_{n-1}).
-Since B_n commits to the original hash, the link breaks.
-Repairing requires new proof of work for B_n and all descendants. □
+Modifying any data in Bₙ₋₁ changes its header (via the Merkle root if transactions change, or directly if header fields change).
+Assuming H is collision-resistant, this changes H(Bₙ₋₁) except with negligible probability.
+Since Bₙ commits to the original hash, the link breaks.
+Repairing requires new proof of work for Bₙ and all descendants. □

 13.4 Block Size and Weight